josephguscott/PhyST/README.md

 PHYST is not reliant on any external python packages, but does require Python3.11 to run.

-PHYST is currently reliant on both MPBoot and IQ-Tree binaries, which are available from:
+By default, PHYST is reliant on both MPBoot and IQ-Tree binaries, which are available from:

 - MPBoot: http://www.iqtree.org/mpboot/
 - IQ-Tree: http://www.iqtree.org/

-Both binaries are required within the 'lib/' folder.
+Both binaries ('mpboot' and 'iqtree') are required within the 'lib/' folder.

 Currently, PHYST is ran using the following command:
 ~~~~